PRODUCT COMPARISONS

 NuGet will download and install the iTextSharp package and any required dependencies.
 You can monitor the installation progress in the Package Manager Console.

-**How to Merge PDF Files Using iTextSharp**: Figure 2 - The completed installation shown in the inbuilt terminal in Visual Studio.
+**How to Merge PDF Files Using iTextSharp**: Figure 2 - The completed installation shown in the built-in terminal in Visual Studio.

 Once the installation is complete, you'll see a confirmation message in the Package Manager Console indicating that the iTextSharp package has been successfully installed.
 With iTextSharp successfully installed, you can now start using it in your project.
 You can include the necessary using statements in your code files and begin working with PDFs using iTextSharp's functionality.